Iris-Black/Iris-Black.github.io/_posts/2022-01-10-First-Dog-On-The-Moon-1.md

 ### In the fifth panel
 - Irony
 	- "Covid is very good at being a virus"
-    - As Covid is a virus, this is an ironic statement as it states what is already known about Covid - also says "clearly", which
+    - As Covid is a virus, this is an ironic statement as it states what is already known about Covid - also says "clearly", which emphasizes one of the main themes of the cartoonist - we see what is in front of us - it is painfully obvious, yet we do not react on it.
+- Premier(?)

+### In the sixth panel
+- Not much to analyze here.

+### Below the panels
+- A punchline
+	- Leaves a big effect on the reader with the bold statement that people are bad even without covid - makes them inquire further about the author's comics